What’s the average electricity bill in Australia?

 Seasons and habits can factor into your final bill

-More heating in winter, AC running on full steam throughout summer, and daylight savings can all have a part to play in your bill amount.
+More heating in winter, air conditioning throughout summer and daylight savings can all have a part to play in your bill amount.

 3